 Read “How a Well Designed Taxonomy Can Increase Your Agency’s ECM Success” to learn more.

 Information or content that either does not have a pre-defined data model or is not organized in a pre-defined manner.

 Think of unstructured data as providing the context, or the story, around the structured data, so it’s very relevant when making decisions.
 However, it doesn’t fit neatly into a database and it isn’t always easy for a machine to analyze, so it can easily become dark data.

-Northwoods' customers have confirmed that 80% of the information and data that completes a case file is in an unstructured format (think photos, emails, psychological reports, medical reports, social media, etc.).
-When you consider this, tools that can turn unstructured data into insight, like a system of engagement, become even more important.
+Northwoods' customers have confirmed that 80% of the information and data that completes a case file is in an unstructured format (think photos, emails, psychological reports, medical reports, releases of information, home assessments, etc.).